lexicHQ/docs/Monitoring-a-bot.md

 ## <a name="botanalytics"></a>Botanalytics

+[Botanalytics](https://botanalytics.co/?utm_source=smartloop&utm_medium=documenation) is a conversational analytics tool for voice and text based interfaces.
+It helps you identify bottlenecks, understand intents and segment conversations with AI & ML technologies.

 Follow these steps to integrate Botanalytics with your Smartloop chatbot:

 1. Go to [https://botanalytics.co/](https://botanalytics.co/?utm_source=smartloop&utm_medium=documenation) and sign up with your credentials.